MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/create-and-store-column-master-keys-always-encrypted.md

 ms.author: jaszymas
 monikerRange: "=azuresqldb-current||>=sql-server-2016||=sqlallproducts-allversions||>=sql-server-linux-2017||=azuresqldb-mi-current"
 ---
-# Create and Store Column Master Keys for Always Encrypted
+# Create and store column master keys for Always Encrypted
 [!INCLUDE[appliesto-ss-asdb-xxxx-xxx-md](../../../includes/appliesto-ss-asdb-xxxx-xxx-md.md)]

 *Column Master Keys* are key-protecting keys used in Always Encrypted to encrypt column encryption keys.
 Column master keys must be stored in a trusted key store, and the keys need to be accessible to applications that need to encrypt or decrypt data, and tools for configuring Always Encrypted and managing Always Encrypted keys.